edrayel/codeigniter-libraries/README.md

-# codeigniter
+# Codeigniter
-My humble contributions to an amazing framework.
+My contributions to an amazing PHP framework.